 "Often, our clients are vague on their needs because they don't fully know themselves what they seek.
 I have had to fill in the blanks many times.
 I always know my clients well so I am comfortable making executive decisions when they cannot."

 Retail answer example

 "Often when a customer dispute arises, I only have a piece of the puzzle to go off of, whether because they haven't given the full story, or I'm pulled in by the associate who heard the full story.
 In either case, it's something I'm accustomed to and deal with daily.
 I assess quickly what category the problem seems to fall in, and go from there.
 Nine times out of ten, my first assessment was right.
 I solve the issue from there."

 "Once, I had a customer looking for a particular piece of inventory, and it was hard to source.
 Nationwide, there were only two products that met the criteria and both were seemingly identical, but I had to choose which was better to purchase on his behalf.
 With a price tag of $50k+, it was a hefty decision to make, since we would have to absorb the difference if there were damages or issues with the unit.
 I was able to use my industry knowledge, and understanding of the different types of sellers, as well as my instinct on how my buyer would have thought through the situation to choose the piece of inventory.
 By using context and prior knowledge, as well as a bit of inference, I was able to make the purchase that resulted in a pleased customer."

 Teacher answer example

-"For years the department didn't have any sort of way to quantify if our teaching was being effective.
-And as much as I don't like wasting time giving tests, two years ago, I proposed that we set up four tests throughout the year to test cumulative knowledge.
+"For years the department didn't have any way to quantify if our teaching methods were effective.
+Two years ago, I proposed that we set up four tests throughout the year to test cumulative knowledge.
 That summer, we sat down and wrote those tests and have been using them since.
 Now we shape all of our curriculum decisions off of actual data instead of having to disagree or simply follow a gut feeling."